tmichaelreis/litm_website/README.md

 ## Deployment

 The site is managed by [AWS Amplify](https://aws.amazon.com/amplify/).
-Any changes to the `main` branch are immediately deployed.
+Any changes pushed to or merged into the `main` branch are immediately deployed.